Offensive-Panda/ProcessInjectionTechniques/Classic_Code_Injection_Local/readme.md

 		return 0;
 	}
 ```
-* `WaitForSingleObject Function:` Waits until the specified object is in the signaled state or the time-out interval elapses.
+* `WaitForSingleObject Function` Waits until the specified object is in the signaled state or the time-out interval elapses.
-* `th:` Handle to the thread.
+* `th` Handle to the thread.
-* `-1:` The time-out interval in milliseconds. -1 specifies an infinite time-out period, meaning it waits indefinitely until the thread has finished executing.
+* `-1` The time-out interval in milliseconds. -1 specifies an infinite time-out period, meaning it waits indefinitely until the thread has finished executing.

 ## Full Code
 ```cpp